KikuchiTomo/NotGoodFizzBuzz/README.md

 - **FizzBuzz is simple.
 This is not.**
 - **If you think this is a serious project, you're missing the point.**
 - **It's a testament to what happens when you have too much time on your hands.**
+- **Memory management is an adventure with `new` and `delete` used abundantly.**
+- **Experience the thrill of handling pointers like never before.**
+- **Parallel processing in FizzBuzz?
+Why not!
+Beware of the concurrency chaos.**

+---

+Enjoy the madness of NotGoodFizzBuzz!
+Remember, if your FizzBuzz implementation isn't this complex, you're probably doing it right.